🚨 Scam Guide · 2026

 Pursuit Collection Cross-Park Combo-Pass Pricing — comic illustration

-For older travelers visiting Jasper (especially via Rocky Mountaineer or as a Banff–Jasper road-trip extension), the protective playbook: (1) AVOID Pursuit combo passes — book individual experiences only if meaningful; (2) the Jasper SkyTram is genuinely worth $69 if you have limited mobility (the alternative is the Whistlers Mountain hike, 8 km round-trip with 1,200 m gain — challenging for older travelers); (3) the Maligne Lake Cruise to Spirit Island is the ONLY way to reach Spirit Island — book direct at malignelake.com if Spirit Island is meaningful to you; otherwise the FREE viewpoint at Maligne Lake's parking lot is dramatic; (4) Canadian-owned alternatives in Jasper: SunDog Tours (locally owned shuttle and guided tours), Canadian Rocky Mountain Resorts (food and lodging); (5) for cruise/Rocky Mountaineer travelers, decline pre-bundled Pursuit packages and book Canadian-owned operators direct; (6) the FREE Athabasca Falls and Sunwapta Falls viewpoints (both 30-min drive south of Jasper Town) are arguably more dramatic than any Pursuit paid attraction.
+For older travelers visiting Jasper (especially via Rocky Mountaineer or as a Banff–Jasper road-trip extension), the protective playbook is to unbundle.
+Avoid Pursuit combo passes — book individual experiences only if each is meaningful — and use Canadian-owned alternatives like SunDog Tours (locally owned shuttle and guided tours) and Canadian Rocky Mountain Resorts (food and lodging) wherever possible.
+The Jasper SkyTram is worth $69 only if you have limited mobility; the alternative is the free Whistlers Mountain hike (8 km round-trip with 1,200 m gain).
+The Maligne Lake Cruise is the only legal way to reach Spirit Island — book direct at malignelake.com if it's meaningful; otherwise the free viewpoint at Maligne Lake's parking lot is dramatic.
+For Rocky Mountaineer travelers, decline pre-bundled Pursuit packages and book Canadian-owned operators direct.
+The free Athabasca Falls and Sunwapta Falls viewpoints (30-min drive south of town) are arguably more dramatic than any paid Pursuit attraction.

 Red Flags